Learn clay with me!

 You will learn different slip applications such as pour-patterning and slip-inlay with different slip colours on your pieces.
 Slip can create beautiful effects in combinations with right glazes.

 Kurinuki is a traditional Japanese technique.
-It is basically a carving technique to create an object that celebrates the irregularity, uniqueness and expressiveness.
+It is basically a carving technique to create an object that celebrates the imperfection, uniqueness and expressiveness.

 Kurinuki technique is open to any wild creativity!